JCAdkins/REST/twitter/README.md

 ### `PATCH   users/@{username}`
 Updates the profile of a user with the given username.
-If no such user exists, the user is deleted, or the provided credentials do not match the user, an error should be sent in lieu of a response.
-In the case of a successful update, the returned user should contain the updated data.
+If no such user exists, the user is deleted, or the provided credentials do not match the user, an error will be sent in lieu of a response.
+In the case of a successful update, the returned user will contain the updated data.

 #### Request
 ```javascript